bgpfix/bgpipe/README.md

   -I, --stdin-wait       like --stdin but wait for EVENT_ESTABLISHED -O, --stdout-wait      like --stdout but wait for EVENT_EOR -2, --short-asn        use 2-byte ASN numbers
+      --caps string      use given BGP capabilities (JSON format)

-Supported stages (run stage -h to get its help) connect                connect to a BGP endpoint over TCP exec                   filter messages through a background process limit                  limit prefix lengths and counts listen                 wait for a BGP client to connect over TCP pipe                   filter messages through a named pipe
+Supported stages (run stage -h to get its help) connect                connect to a BGP endpoint over TCP exec                   filter messages through a background process grep                   drop messages that do not match limit                  limit prefix lengths and counts listen                 wait for a BGP client to connect over TCP pipe                   filter messages through a named pipe